-Whilst the solicitor or, in England and Wales, a licensed conveyancer is making the enquiries, you should sort out how you will pay the deposit that has to be made when the contracts are exchanged.
+Whilst the solicitor or licensed conveyancer is making the enquiries, you should sort out how you will pay the deposit that has to be made when the contracts are exchanged.
 This deposit is often 10% of the price of the home but it can vary.

 If you are also selling a house, it is usually possible to put the deposit on the property being sold towards the deposit on the property you are buying.